ememos/GiantVM/doc/memory.md

 };
 ```

-As the name suggests, this data structure represents address space of virtual machine such as memory address space and I/O address space.
-Normally, each address space include a serise of MemoryRegions.
-The valiable "root" that is implemented tree structure, points to the root-level node of Memory Region, which may have several subregions of its own.
+As the name implies, it is used to represent a piece of address space of a virtual machine, such as memory address space and IO address space.
+Each AddressSpace generally contains a series of MemoryRegions: The root of the AddressSpace points to the root-level MemoryRegion, which may have several subregions of its own, thus forming a tree structure.

-As mentioned above, memory_map_init is called in the memory initialization process, which initializes address_space_memory and address_space_io, here：
+As mentioned above, memory_map_init is called in the memory initialization process, which initializes address_space_memory and address_space_io, where:

-* The root of address_space_memory is system_memory
+* The root of address_space_memory is system_memory.
-* The root of address_space_io is system_io
+* The root of address_space_io is system_io.

 #### MemoryRegion